SlugCam/SCsite/README.md

 /content/news directory will be displayed on the home page.
 Like all Wintersmith content, these can be in the form of json or markdown files.

+## Requirements

+To build the site requires Wintersmith and Sass (Ruby Sass to be specific).

+After Wintersmith and Sass are installed properly, run npm install at the root of the project then `wintersmith build` or `wintersmith preview`.

 ## TODO

 Add example json and md updates.